FLASH SALES: discover new special offers every week!

 Helenium Pumilum Magnificum

-This 80 cm helenium with a slightly untidy habit flowers from June until late summer.
-It fits perfectly in a country-style or slightly wild garden
+This helenium, 80 cm tall with a somewhat unruly habit, flowers from June until late summer.
+It fits perfectly in a cottage-style or slightly wild garden.

 • Flowering time July to September